sunspla-sh/command-line-cartography-practice/readme.md

 Learn to make a population density map of your state.
 This Github repository contains a condensed set of instructions and commands.
-There's a much larger and more detailed tutorial [(link)](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) written by @mbostock (Mike Bostock) on Medium, who originally created the process for the state of California before I adapted it to Florida.
+There's a much larger and more detailed tutorial [(link)](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) written by @mbostock (Mike Bostock) on Medium, who originally created the process for the state of California, which I later adapted for Florida.
 This tutorial includes basic info for working with shapefiles, geojson, topojson, and d3.

 ![Florida Population Density Map](/fl_cb_2014_12_tract_500k/fl_albers_tracts_counties_color_ylgn_final.svg)